ghostintranslation/motherboard/README.md

 # About me
-You can find me on Bandcamp, Instagram, Youtube and my own site:
+You can find me on Bandcamp, Instagram, Youtube:

 https://ghostintranslation.bandcamp.com/